Ch4rlesSm1th99/Masters-Project/charles/overview/Charles_README.md

 ## 1. Data Input/Feature Treatment
-To give the model as much context as possible, we will treat the three features (power, velocity, spectral width) as separate modalities.
+To give the model as much context as possible, we will train on all three feature types where we will pass each feature
+(power, velocity, spectral width) as a separate channel to the feature extractor similar to channels for RGB images.
 This approach will give us more flexibility in how we combine these different types of data.

 We will split the time series into smaller segments before feeding them into the model.
 The length of these segments needs to be longer than the typical duration of an auroral event.
 We may need to fine-tune the segment length to help